TradeTrust/documentation/docs/tradetrust-website/info-bar.md

 TradeTrust has 2 environments, each connecting to different ethereum networks:

 - Mainnets (Ethereum, Polygon) = http://tradetrust.io
-- Testnets (Goerli, Sepolia, Polygon Mumbai) = http://dev.tradetrust.io
+- Testnets (Sepolia, Polygon Mumbai) = http://dev.tradetrust.io

 The environment is being indicated on an info bar that sits on top of the [document creator site](https://creator.tradetrust.io/).